bcperry/mckays-app-template/prompts/project-setup/setup-backend.md

 Use this guide to setup the backend for this project.

-It uses Supabase, Drizzle ORM, and Server Actions.
+It uses FastAPI, SQLAlchemy, Pydantic, and RESTful API design principles.

 Write the complete code for every step.
 Do not get lazy.
 Write everything that is needed.